max-lt/oauth2-test-server/README.md

 node client
 ```

-The client will listen on port 8080.
+Client will listen on port 8080 and server on port 8090.

 ###### Note that the client can perform a request to github (commented code), if you want to test this you have to set `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET` environment variables.